Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 • Who are the descendants of the people they owned

-• How many slaves they killed
+• How many slaves did they killed

-• How many slave they bred
+• How many slaves they bred

 • How much money they made off of slave labor